 Flaubert’s novel contains some 15 chapters.
 There is a good synopsis of the plot available on Wikipedia; suffice it to say here that the highly dramatic story line, the interesting characters, and the exotic North African location were tailor-made for Schmitt’s musical sensitivities.

 Musicologist and Schmitt biographer Catherine Lorent has written that when Aubert and Marodon approached Schmitt to create the music for Salammbô, he “was not only one of the most famous composers of the inter-war years, but also the most famous living ‘orientalist’ composer.”

-Schmitt was given only a few short months to compose music for a film that lasts more than two hours (!).
+Schmitt was given only two months to compose music for a film that lasts more than two hours (!).
 In order to complete the task in time, Schmitt found it necessary to augment his new music with existing material from some of his earlier orientalist scores like La Tragédie de Salomé and Antoine et Cléopâtre.

 The movie premiered in October 1925.
 It was a gala affair, taking place at the Opéra Garnier in Paris.
 The film starred several of the leading film actors of the day, including Victor Vina (Amilcar, a Carthaginian general), Jeanne de Balzac (Salammbô, his daughter), and Rolla Norman (Mathô, a leader of the Libyan mercenaries who is in love with Salammbô).

 Despite the epic subject matter, the talented acting, the lavish film production and the atmospheric music, the critics were underwhelmed.
 They claimed that the film didn’t do justice to the grandeur of Flaubert’s original vision, and they criticized the lack of synchronization between the music and the visuals.